melodyyangaws/emr-stream-demo/README.md

     - A Cloud9 IDE as the command line environment in the demo.
     - Kafka Client tool will be installed on the Cloud9 IDE
 - Optionally, sets up an EMR on EC2 cluster with managed scaling enabled.
-    - The cluster has 1 master and 1 core nodes running on Graviton2 (r6g.xlarge).
+    - The cluster has 1 master and 1 core nodes running on r5.xlarge.
-    - The cluster is configured for running one Spark job at a time.
+    - The cluster is configured to run one Spark job at a time.
     - The EMR cluster can scale from 1 to 10 core + task nodes

 ## Deploy Infrastructure